Claude Steiner: Radical Psychiatry movement

-The Radical Psychiatry movement was borne out of the greater anti-psychiatry movement of the 1960's and continues to this day.
+The Radical Psychiatry movement was borne out of the greater anti-psychiatry movement of the 1960s and continues to this day.
 The movement's key critiques and philosophies have their roots in the work of thought leaders, R.D.
 Laing, Thomas Szasz, Frantz Fanon, Herbert Marcuse, Erich Fromm, Wilhelm Reich, and notably Eric Berne, the originator of transactional analysis, who was one of Steiner's primary mentors.
 In 1969, Steiner joined the Berkeley Free Clinic to start a psychological counseling center to practice an early form of Radical Psychiatry, and in part to address the emotional needs of the influx of mostly white young people drawn to the Bay Area by stories of "flower-child" utopia.
 Shortly after, he was joined by Hogie Wyckoff and Joy Marcus, later to become leading feminist thinkers, who contributed key theoretical foundations to a theory of Radical Psychiatry, which were later published in an early "Manifesto" written by Steiner & Wyckoff to be distributed at the American Psychology Association conference San Francisco in September 1970 as a part of a coalition of women, homosexuals, mental patients, and others who felt oppressed by psychiatric practice and organized to disrupt the meeting.

 While Steiner's training with Berne gave him prowess as a therapist and an outsider lens on the practice of psychiatry and psychology, along with a platform and resources to explore ideas, others contributed many of the core concepts of Radical Psychiatry.
 Steiner encouraged development of the theory and was dutiful in sharing credit.
 In particular, Hogie Wyckoff's grounding in feminism and Marxism contributed significant key ideas such as the "Pig Parent", alienation as the root of mental disorders, and the stroke economy while Joy Marcus' community organizing experience highlighted isolation as a key component of alienation and the need for political action, not just awareness, to address alienation.
 Other key contributors to Radical Psychiatry theory were Robert Schwebel (who initially developed their theory of cooperation), Becky Jenkins (who developed a robust approach to mediations), Darca Nicholson (who contributed bodywork as a key component of the work) and Beth Roy (who further developed models of power analysis, and significantly furthered their approach to mediations, amongst other contributions).
 Many of these contributors were also recruited and initially trained by Steiner in Transactional Analysis and group work.